Forecasting high-dimensional functional time series: Application to sub-national age-specific mortality

-One major drawback of the Lee-Carter method and previous contributions is that they mainly focus on forecasting mortality for a single population.
-Each population can be further categorized based on gender, state, ethnic group, socioeconomic position, and other factors.
-Individual forecasts, even when based on identical extrapolating processes, may, in the long run, imply increased divergence in mortality rates, contrary to the expected and observed trend toward global convergence \citep[see, e.g.,][]{Li2012, Pampel2005, HBY13}.
 Joint modeling mortality for two or more populations simultaneously is critical; it considers data correlation and may discriminate between long-term and short-term impacts in mortality evolution.
 Finally, joint modeling incorporates additional information from other populations that can be used to enhance forecast accuracy.
 Various proposals have tackled the problem of combining several populations for forecasting.
-For instance, \cite{Shang2016} proposed multivariate and multilevel functional data approaches for forecasting age-specific mortality rates for two or more populations in developed countries with high-quality vital registration systems. \cite{Shang2017} and \cite{SH17} advocated employing a grouped functional time series methodology in conjunction with a bootstrap method to provide point forecasts of mortality rates that are correctly aggregated across different disaggregation parameters.
+For instance, \cite{Shang2016} proposes multivariate and multilevel functional data approaches for forecasting age-specific mortality rates for two or more populations in developed countries with high-quality vital registration systems. \cite{Shang2017} and \cite{SH17} advocate employing a grouped functional time series methodology in conjunction with a bootstrap method to provide point and interval forecasts of mortality rates that are correctly aggregated across different disaggregation parameters.

-Functional analysis of variance fitted by means (FM-ANOVA) models is a common option for joint modeling with functional data \citep[][Chapter 13]{RS06}.
+Functional analysis of variance (ANOVA) is a common option for joint modeling with functional data \citep[][Chapter 13]{RS06}.
 Functional ANOVA models evaluate the functional impacts of categorical factors by determining how functions differ at different levels of these factors.
-FM-ANOVA models have been proven usefulness in analyzing data in a wide range of applications, such as human tactile perception \citep{Spitzner2003}, menstrual cycle data \citep{Brumback1998}, and circadian rhythms with random effects and smoothing spline ANOVA decomposition \citep{Wang2003}.
-Particularly, \cite{Kaufman2010} established a Bayesian framework for functional ANOVA modeling to estimate the effect of geographic regions on Canadian temperature.
+Functional ANOVA models have proven usefulness in analyzing data in a wide range of applications, such as human tactile perception \citep{Spitzner2003}, menstrual cycle data \citep{Brumback1998}, and circadian rhythms with random effects and smoothing spline ANOVA decomposition \citep{Wang2003}.
+In particular, \cite{Kaufman2010} establishes a Bayesian framework for functional ANOVA modeling to estimate the effect of geographic regions on Canadian temperatures.